-There are 20 kinds of amino acids in the human body, of which 9 kinds of which the human body cannot produce, are called essential amino acids.
+There are 20 kinds of amino acids in the human body, of which 9 kinds of the human body cannot produce, which are called essential amino acids.
 The non-essential amino acids that the human body can produce on its own are called non-essential amino acids.

-We not only need to consume enough protein, but also high-quality protein containing all the essential amino acids in order to get adequate nutrition.
+We not only need to consume enough protein but also high-quality protein containing all the essential amino acids in order to get adequate nutrition.

 High-quality protein, including animal Lacto-egg fish, and plant-based soybeans.

 As the ratio of plant-based proteins and amino acids is generally insufficient in quality, vegetarians need to be very careful and consume a variety of plant-based proteins to obtain complete amino acids.

 Carbohydrates are needed in the process of fatty acid metabolism (fat reduction).
 The carbohydrate intake depends on the exercise style of the trainer.